MIDIfactory/NGS_HCV/README.md

 During the second step, the reads to be processed are selected according to the indication of the user.
 At this point there is a bifurcation in the processing direction.

-1. If the genotypes is unknown a blast against a pool of filtered HCV sequences is performed to find the genotype of the input reads.
+**1. If the genotypes is unknown a blast against a pool of filtered HCV sequences is performed to find the genotype of the input reads.**

-2. if the genotype is known the blast is not executed.
-And the pipeline pass directly to the next step.
+**2. if the genotype is known the blast is not executed.
+And the pipeline pass directly to the next step.**

 The next step is the mapping phase.
 The input reads are mapped against a specific reference sequence,based on their gene and genotype, located in the reads folder.
 If the user provides a